kevinbrowndc/content-ops-starter/content/pages/index.md

-onal Portfolio---
+---
 title: Home
 slug: /
 sections:
   - type: GenericSection
     title:
-      text: Kevin Brown Moreno
+      text: Kevin Ray Brown Moreno
       color: text-dark
       type: TitleBlock
-    subtitle: Professional Portfolio
+    subtitle: ''
     text: >
-      Kevin holds a Masters in Curriculum & Instruction and is completing an MS in Informations Systems (2027).
-Kevin holds work permits in the United States, Europe and El Savador.
+      Kevin holds a Masters in Curriculum & Instruction and is scheduled to complete an MS in Information Systems (2027).
+Kevin hold nationality in the United States and El Salvador and is scheduled to hold nationality in Cyprus affording him the right to work in the US, Central America and Europe.
     actions:
       - label: Get started
         altText: ''